 Article 1.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman, Board of Selectmen, it was Unanimously Voted for the Town to hear the report of any standing committee established by town meeting, and to abolish any special committee not submitting a report which is required to do so, unless otherwise voted, and to establish any new committee.
-There were no new committees at this time.
+To see if the Town will vote to hear the report of any standing committee established by town meeting, and to abolish any special committee not submitting a report which is required to do so, unless otherwise voted, and to establish any new committee, or take any other action relative thereto.